In Manitoba, you have the right to make decisions about your own health.

 You and/or the person you have authorized have the right to get a response to a request for current care information within 24 hours at a hospital or other acute care facility; and within 72 hours at a personal care home or doctor’s office.
-Patients and their families are encouraged to ask for any information they need to be active, informed participants in the care that they or their
+Patients and their families are encouraged to ask for any information they need to be active, informed participants in the care that they or their loved ones receive.

 You have the right to decide what kind of care you do and do not want to receive.
 You can ask someone you trust to support you in making health care decisions and represent your interests.
 This person is known as a “patient advocate.”
-Visit the Manitoba Institute for Patient Safety website at or call 927-6477 (in Winnipeg) for information and a patient advocate form.
+Visit the Manitoba Institute for Patient Safety website or call 204-927-6477 (in Winnipeg) for information and a patient advocate form.
 The form has information and a checklist to help you decide how you want your advocate to assist you.